LeoChat/bot-api-docs/Leobot.md

 - Collect analytics.
 - Contact real agents.

 Each instance of LeOBot can be customized on demand by the LeOBot team and will be given on-going support.
-In addition, LeOBot exposes a RESTful API for more abstract needs.
-An access token and a [Tenant ID](#tenant) need to be obtained in order to access the API and they should be provided with each and every request, e.g.:
+In addition, LeOBot exposes a REST API for more abstract needs.
+An access token and a [Tenant](#tenant) ID need to be obtained in order to access the API, and they should be provided with each and every request, like so:

     curl -H 'Accept: application/json' -H "Authorization: Bearer {token}" https://bot.meetleo.co/{tenant}/{resource}

-Keep in mind that a single Tenant can have multiple tokens, of which permissions can vary (contact the LeOBot team for further information).
+Keep in mind that a single Tenant can have multiple tokens, of which permissions can vary - either it's a master token that can access all information, or it's bound to a specific [Agent](#agent).
+The API will only serve data which is relevant to the token's belonging Agent.
+In case of a master token, it's recommended to specify an Agent ID with the `x-leo-agent` header, otherwise all data will be served with no distinction.

 ## Docs